eropple/nestjs-openapi3/README.md

 ### Fetching the OpenAPI Document ###
 The OpenAPI specification strongly suggests that the OpenAPI JSON document should be served at `/openapi.json`.
 We follow that suggestion.

+Your API docs are served at `/api-docs`.
+It's configurable between `rapidoc` and `swagger` (the default, though it will stop being the default in or before version `1.0.0`).

 ### Validation and Coercion ###
 One important difference between `@nestjs/swagger` and `@eropple/nestjs-openapi3` is that this library does type conversion to match your desired schema.
 By default, in NestJS, the following HTTP handler doesn't do what you'd expect: